 Monroe, Conn., schools are also looking to make improvements.
 School Superintendent John Battista is investigating the benefits of hiring school security officers (SSOs), reports the Monroe Courier.
 SSOs are armed and must be ex-police officers or ex-military who have left their positions in “good standing,” and have been trained by the local police department.
 Battista says he is not considering replacing the school resource officers (SROs) that currently patrol the district’s campuses.

 In Pennsylvania, Anne Arundel County Executive Steve Schuh has unveiled a two-year, $14.8 million plan that would boost school security with more officers, more secure doors and bulletproof shields, reports the Capital Gazette.
 The proposal would add 20 SROs to public schools, which is enough to staff every high school and middle school with an officer.
 Other improvements include lock upgrades for 4,000 classroom doors, double-door security at all high schools and more than 1,500 video surveillance cameras.

 Last month, Anne Arundel County Sheriff Ron Bateman called for metal detectors, bulletproof doors and X-ray machines at all county schools.

-Pennsylvania Gov. Larry Hogan has also announced $125 million in funds to enhance school safety and $50 million in additional operating funds each year for school safety grants.
+Maryland Gov. Larry Hogan has also announced $125 million in funds to enhance school safety and $50 million in additional operating funds each year for school safety grants.

 The Parkland, Fla., high school mass shooting isn’t the first time a campus tragedy has lead to improvements in school security.
 In a 2013 study, Campus Safety found that the 2012 Sandy Hook Elementary School mass shooting prompted nearly nine in 10 K-12 respondents and more than one in two university and hospital respondents to make changes in their public safety programs.
 The 2007 Virginia Tech mass shooting made many education stakeholders review, implement and upgrade a wide variety of solutions related to safety and security.